Guide to Graduate Studies in Physics & Astronomy

 Tuition waivers for students classified as Gl and G3 will cover any number of credits up to 18, including remedial ESL if there are at least 12 graduate credits.
 However, the tuition waivers for G2 and G4 will cover only 9 credits.
 If G2 or G4 students need to take English as a Second Language (ESL) courses, additional tuition support can be requested - please contact the Department's Office.
 This request is granted as a matter of routine.
 G2 and G4 students must register for "exactly" 9 credits for full time status.
 Note that many courses are offered for a variable number of credits, providing some flexibility to the students to satisfy these requirements.
 Sometimes a course may be taken for zero credit; nevertheless, in order to satisfy a Department requirement, full effort is expected from the student.

-Tuition costs for 6 credits at the in-state rate will be charged to the research grants as students move on to research appointments (G5 status).
-For details, see the Provost's memo.
+Starting in the Sping, 2005 semester tuition costs for 6 credits at the in-state rate will be charged to the research grants as students move on to research appointments (G5 status).

-Laszlo Mihaly Graduate Program Director Dept. of Physics and Astronomy Stony Brook University Stony Brook NY 11794-3800, USA
+P. Stephens Graduate Program Director Dept. of Physics and Astronomy Stony Brook University NY 11794-3800, USA